fluencelabs/docs/docs/build-mvm/quickstarts/your_first_lambda.md

  elapsed time: 3.402667ms
 ```

-Now that we are satisfied that our code is in working order, it's time to deploy our FLuence Lambda.
+Now that we are satisfied that our code is in working order, it's time to deploy our Fluence Functions.

 **Need payment and deployment sorted before we can continue and finalize the section**